jkeohan/RPG/README.md

  ',/  / /
  ''-  -

-Bruce punches Master Sean!
+Bruce punches Master West!
-Master Sean is at 58 health.
+Master West is at 58 health.
      ,.
     \-'_
     / ___/o